 Your reward is a complete second loop of the course!
 With the two uphill sections separated by 5km, the leg-burning ‘big W’ profile of the 2011 course has been altered to be more runner-friendly.
 Virtually flat all the way from the last kilometre, runners have a good view of their destination (and probably thoughts of “not long to go now!”)!

 The route enters the stadium by the Powerleague Astroturf pitches, giving spectators a good view of the final 200m of the race.
 Don’t go off course by crossing the inside lane’s white line, otherwise you’ll be entering steeplechase territory with its water-jump!

 The Bolton 10K has had some quick times over the years (simply see the Results), but as noted in the “About Us” history section, the various route incarnations means that comparing these is a bit like the old ‘apple and oranges’ idiom!

 Since 2012 though, the same accurately-measured course has been employed.
 Excellent runs in good conditions established the current course records, for which a cash prize is available if they can be bettered.
 The standards to beat are:

-Men – 32:20 – Set in 2014 by Patrick Gardiner of East Cheshire Harriers & Tameside AC.
-He knocked 59s off ex-BUH&AC runner Chris Busaileh’s (now of Herne Hill Harriers) 2013 mark.
+Men – 32:05 – Set in 2017 by USA’s Gilbert Grundy of Guildford & Godalming AC, who knocked 15s off the 2014 time by Patrick Gardiner (East Cheshire Harriers & Tameside AC).
+He had knocked 59s off ex-BUH&AC runner Chris Busaileh’s (now of Herne Hill Harriers) 2013 mark.